deevdz/milestone-project-3/README.md

 The wireframes for this site were generated using Adobe Illustrator.
 Wireframes for the site can be found in the folder [planning > wireframes](https://github.com/deevdz/milestone-project-3/tree/master/planning/wireframes)

 After browsing through food blogs and recipe archives online the decision was made to use earthy tones.
-Colour Palette and final logo design can be [found here]().
+Colour Palette and final logo design can be [found here](https://github.com/deevdz/milestone-project-3/blob/master/planning/wireframes/colour-pallete-and-logo.png).
+I designed the logo in Adobe Photoshop.

 Research was carried out on complimentary fonts and Libre Baskerville and Monsterrat were chosen for the site.